Trade-off between predictive performance and FDR control for high-dimensional Gaussian model selection: Trade-off between the PR and the FDR controls.

 Performances of Algorithm~\ref{algo_FDR} are compared with three variable selection procedures.
 The \textit{LinSelect} penalty \cite{giraud2012high} is a model selection criterion introduced in a non-asymptotic setting to take into account of the randomness of the model collection.
 The penalty function provides a sharp oracle inequality.
 The \textit{$V$-fold cross-validation} \cite{allen1974relationship,stone1974cross,shao1993linear} is the most popular, adaptive and simple variable selection method.
 The final selected model is the one with the best prediction performance accuracy over the data sets obtained by splitting the initial data set into a training set and a validation set.
 The last method is the knockoff method where the final variable subset is composed by $X_j$ such that $W_j \geq T$ where $T$ is defined to satisfy a given control of FDR.
 LinSelect and $V$-fold cross-validation aim at providing a control of PR while the knockoff method aims at providing a control of FDR.

-We consider the $50$-fold cross-validation and evaluate PR and FDR of our algorithm and of the three variable selection procedures on the nested model collection (\ref{nested_collection}) where the active variables are properly ranked before the non active variables and on random collections built with Bolasso and with the knockoff method. \\
+We consider the $50$-fold cross-validation and evaluate PR and FDR of our algorithm and of the three variable selection procedures on the nested model collection (\ref{nested_collection}) where the active variables are properly ranked before the non-active variables and on random collections built with Bolasso and with the knockoff method. \\

 Table~\ref{performances_selection} shows the performances of the four variable selection procedures.
 As the knockoff method is a procedure for both collection generation and variable selection, the knockoff collection is only used with the knockoff variable selection method.
 On the nested model collection~(\ref{nested_collection}), our algorithm provides the smallest values in both FDR and PR and the average of the selected model sizes is the closest to the true model size.
 LinSelect behaves in a similar way while the $50$-fold cross validation selects a model located in the over-fitting area providing a high value of both PR and FDR.
 On random model collections, performances are deteriorated for all methods, as expected, and are slightly better on model collections built with the knockoff method than with Bolasso.
 Our algorithm provides the smallest PR but LinSelect provides the smallest FDR.
 While LinSelect is designed to control the PR theoretically, we remark that it is apparently also a relevant candidate to control FDR and to achieve a trade-off between both PR and FDR.
 The $50$-fold cross validation method provides poor results while the knockoff method selects the empty set of variable.
 The size of the model selected by our algorithm is larger when the collections are random and provides high values of FDR.
-These results show that a meticulous choice of $\gamma$ and $\alpha$ is important to improve our algorithm performances. \\
+These results show that a meticulous choice of $\gamma$ and $\alpha$ is important to improve our algorithm performances.

 The robustness of our algorithm to variable order, the construction of random model collections and performances of the four variable selection procedures are studied on several data sets generated from various sets of parameters and described in Table~\ref{Table_scenario}.
-Results are presented in Subsection~\ref{complete_on_scenarios} and Subsection~\ref{algo_on_scenarios} and the conclusions remain the same.
+Results are presented in the supplementary file \cite{lacroix:hal-04625023}, and the conclusions remain the same.